Deadline to submit: August 7, 2020

 Today, her memory continues to shape discussions and policies regarding public safety.
 This award pays tribute to the success of the Compact and its mission, and it honors Peyton and her family.

-If you would like to nominate an individual for this award, please fill out the nomination form.
+Would you like to nominate an individual for this award?
+You may do so here.